MhdSinanC/Meme-Generator-React-/README.md

 - Browse or select meme templates
 - Add custom text (top & bottom or per template)
 - Live preview of memes with your text
-- Export / download the meme image
 - Clean, minimal UI using React + CSS

 ---